IcyGuy18/Find-your-Timetable/README.md

 The Spreadsheet access is public, so with that in mind, the basic premise for this project is to read all of the data presently noted online and format it in such a manner that, through a few clicks, all of the subjects that you're registered for in a semester will be presented to you for you to either note down, or simply look up on without having to keep checking for your classes, the timings, and in what rooms they're being held in.

 # How to run
-Just simply run the main file, all the dependencies will be installed automatically if not present in your system.
+S run the main file in a Python environment.
+All dependencies will be installed automatically if not present in your system.
 You'll be presented with a UI where you can select your degree, batch year, and your section.
 Entering your information, you'll get a list of classes and labs you have to take on what day, in which room, and at what time.

-# What the script provides as benefits
+# What the project provides as benefits
 - Input your degree, batch year, and section, and get a list of courses you have registered for.
 - The data is always up to date with the changes made on the original spreadsheet, so you can track any changes in timings or rooms of your classes.

-# What this project _bluntly_ sucks in
+# What the project _bluntly_ sucks in
 - The UI is minimal, so it could be unpleasant for a few eyes.
 - A few timing issues here and there, and not properly labelling the time durations for a few classes.
 - The process, for now, is internet-dependent.
 Don't expect it to work if you don't have an internet connection.